-The Student Activities Office is committed to supporting spaces for student groups to build community and contribute to an inclusive campus climate for incoming undergraduate, graduate, and professional students while following public health safety guidelines, as outlined by the University and the Minnesota Department of Health.
+The Student Activities Office is committed to supporting spaces for student groups to build community and contribute to an inclusive campus climate for incoming undergraduate, graduate, and professional students.

-We invite student groups to host a virtual or in-person Student Group Welcome Event during the first three weeks of Fall semester (September 5-25).
+We invite student groups to host a virtual or in-person Student Group Welcome Event during the first three weeks of Fall semester (August 30-September 22).
 Answers to Frequently Asked Questions (FAQs), information on participation benefits, and resources for student groups can be found below.

 For help planning your Welcome Event, meet with an advisor by visiting z.umn.edu/sgeventadvising.